 If child protection decides the family needs services, they must also decide what services will protect the child and rehabilitate the family.

 Make Maltreatment Determinations

 When a Child Protection worker is done investigating, the worker must decide if maltreatment happened or not.
 If the worker believes that the parent did maltreat the child the worker makes a “maltreatment determination.”
-You will get a letter to let you know about the decision.
-The letter will tell you about your right to appeal and how to appeal.
+You get a letter to let you know about the decision.
+The letter tells you about your right to appeal and how to appeal.
 You only have 15 days to appeal.

-It could be very important to appeal because a maltreatment determination will show up in background checks.
+It could be very important to appeal because a maltreatment determination shows up in background checks.
 This may keep you from getting or keeping jobs that involve caregiving.
 These are jobs like:

 - child care provider